LucasDelfino92/morrowindsharp/main.md

 ### Shader setup

-> ℹ️ This section includes shaders from the guide add-on.

 We installed a number of shaders at the beginning of Morrowind#.
 If you've followed the optional sections of the guide, then there are a couple of mods that install additional shaders.

 - Run MGE XE in Mod Organizer 2.